All I want for Christmas is EVERYTHING!

 I have decided that this year, I will take my four and six-year-old Christmas shopping with me – it’s important that I teach them that Christmas Day is not just about them receiving lots of gifts from Santa, but that it is also about giving and receiving gifts from loved ones.

-If I am honest though, after a Christmas Eve trip with Alicia last year where she nearly fell into a £350 light fitting in John Lewis, I am slightly filled with dread.
-I’ve also had Sophia smuggling sparkly hair bows out of Accessorise and full on tantrums on the floor of Debenhams.
+If I am honest though, after a Christmas Eve trip with my youngest daughter last year where she nearly fell into a £350 light fitting in John Lewis, I am slightly filled with dread.
+I’ve also had my older child smuggling sparkly hair bows out of Accessorise and full on tantrums on the floor of Debenhams.
 So this year, I have done some research and spoken to friends about how to make my shopping trip with the kids run as smoothly as possible:

 Choose a kid friendly location

 Oxford Street is not the best place to shop – huge smart department stores and crowded cold streets are just not kid friendly.
 Try locations like Westfield in London or the Trafford Centre in Manchester – or in fact any major out of town shopping centre.
 Many will offer little cars to pull your children around in, plus parenting rooms and play areas to make it easier for families.